GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 filePath="cloud-functions/app/app.js">here</walkthrough-editor-open-file> to
 open the app.js file in the editor.

-You could modify this app to do whatever you like.
+If you know nodejs, you could modify this app to do whatever you like.
 For now, let's keep it as is.

 Back to the terminal.
 Insure you are in the `app` subdirectory.